Oakridge Secondary School: Arts

 Oakridge has a drama department, which presents a major production every second year.
 In recent years it has presented High School Musical, High School Musical 2, Rent, An Extremely Goofy Movie, Alice in Wonderland and The Little Mermaid.
 Recently, no shows have been produced, and the drama department is reduced only to drama classes.

+Student groups

 Student Parliament

 In 2013–2014 Oakridge's Student Parliament raised more than $17,000 for their "Oaktober" fundraiser for United Way.
 There are currently 10 executive positions on Oakridge's Student Parliament, consisting of mainly grade 12 students.
-In addition to the executive positions there are five student representatives for each grade in addition to the DC classes.
+There are also five student representatives for each grade in addition to the DC classes.